nuochenpku/SSCL/README.md

  You can run `data/download_wiki.sh` and `data/download_nli.sh` to download the two datasets.

 **Training scripts**

-We provide example training scripts for both unsupervised and supervised SimCSE.
  In `run_unsup_example.sh`, we provide a single-GPU (or CPU) example for the unsupervised version.
 We explain the arguments in following:
 * `--train_file`: Training file path.
 We support "txt" files (one line for one sentence) and "csv" files (2-column: pair data with no hard negative; 3-column: pair data with one corresponding hard negative instance).
 You can use our provided Wikipedia or NLI data, or you can use your own data with the same format.
 * `--model_name_or_path`: Pre-trained checkpoints to start with.
 For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.).
 * `--temp`: Temperature for the contrastive loss.
 * `--pooler_type`: Pooling method.
 It's the same as the `--pooler_type` in the [evaluation part](#evaluation).
-* `--mlp_only_train`: We have found that for unsupervised SimCSE, it works better to train the model with MLP layer but test the model without it.
-You should use this argument when training unsupervised SimCSE models.
+* `--mlp_only_train`:  You should use this argument when training SSCL models.
 * `--hard_negative_weight`: If using hard negatives (i.e., there are 3 columns in the training file), this is the logarithm of the weight.
 For example, if the weight is 1, then this argument should be set as 0 (default value).
 * `--do_mlm`: Whether to use the MLM auxiliary objective.
 If True:
   * `--mlm_weight`: Weight for the MLM objective.